ryanfahmed/Ear-EEG-Realtime-Denoiser-TF/README.md

 All EEG recordings were collected using Niura’s earbuds.
 All data processing, model training, and mobile integration were created as part of this project.

----

-If you want, I can also create:

-* A one page version for resumes or investors
-* A poster or slide version for class presentations
-* A tagline and short description for your LinkedIn or website